-The main cause of the difficulty, as seen further above, would be those troops which had been dispatched from St. John's and had reached Halifax on board Florizel at the end of January, 1917, only to be then held there for some three months before they were to arrive in Scotland where the regulation fourteen weeks of training then awaited them - although in the case of most of this draft, this period was to be much shorter as will be seen.
+The main cause of the difficulty, as seen further above, would be those troops which had been dispatched from St. John's and had reached Halifax on board Florizel at the end of January, 1917, only to be then held there for some three months before they were to arrive in Scotland where the regulation fourteen weeks of training then awaited them.

-Another fifty or so recruits would arrive a week later on Olympic from Halifax via Liverpool but the number of potential recruits to be found in Newfoundland was by now diminishing.
+But the number of potential recruits to be found in Newfoundland was by now diminishing.